Select language, opens an overlay

 DPL ADULTS: Native American Heritage Month

-Updated November 2024 Also known as American Indian and Alaska Native Heritage Month, November is a time to both celebrate vibrant cultures and reflect on losses suffered.
+Updated November 2025 Also known as American Indian and Alaska Native Heritage Month, November is a time to both celebrate vibrant cultures and reflect on losses suffered.
 DPL acknowledges our libraries sit on traditional lands of Wasco, Warm Springs, and Paiute bands; additionally, Columbia River tribes were seasonal inhabitants.
-In order with website first, then video, and then by topic.
+In order with website first, then video, and then by call number.

 Web resource